 L: Do you have a schedule?
 Every Thursday from 6-8?

 D: That would be super smart yes that would be logical.
 I’m actually trying to get to that reality.
 Right now, I’m not making as much but I try to make time every night to read even if it’s just a little bit because that practice supports my creative self.
 I took that specifically from a friend who was doing that.
 It’s something I’ve been trying to bring back for a while.
 I think I was just emotionally drained and exhausted.
-There were just a ton of things going on overwhelming me where I couldn’t but what I’m doing now is at nights when you get home, you walk your dog, you make dinner, you live and share with the individuals you share space with, you take time for yourself, and just regroup, and then with that sometimes I’m more engaged and think okay I’m going to my studio so I’ll sneak over there and do some stuff for a while.
+There were just a ton of things going on overwhelming me where I couldn’t but what I’m doing now is at night when you get home, you walk your dog, you make dinner, you live and share with the individuals you share space with, you take time for yourself, and just regroup, and then with that sometimes I’m more engaged and think okay I’m going to my studio so I’ll sneak over there and do some stuff for a while.
 So that’s where I’m at.
 I think it’s hard to make time but I try to set time aside.
 All of my roommates are artists so even if they aren’t making art, they’re constantly practicing.
-We are trying to remember practices.
-For a while one of my roommates was setting aside time and drawing himself, so he’d say okay Daisy, I’m going to step aside and I’m just going to go do this thing.
-He would just sit there, and he was making a practice of every day, this is what I’m going to do just to keep my mind going.
-So with that sort of same idea I think we go back into one another and we do that thing, so even if I’m not making it’s still there.
-And I think teaching is sort of like that, I go and see students and whatever it is they are making.
-Or if I’m demo-ing I’m making to some extent.
-I’m engaging with that material and it’s in my hands so it’s there even thought it’s not the same sort of process.

 L: How much of your art practice is conscious or planned and how much is more intuitive as you are making it?

-L: That seems to be more of a writer thing to do, “kill your darlings,” as they say.
-I wanted ask about the role of place and landscape, they play a big role in your places.
+L: I wanted to ask about the role of place and landscape, they play a big role in your places.
 Was it a conscious decision to use porcelain and clay in your work because it comes from the earth, or did that just happen naturally?

 D: I think it just happened naturally.